Encrypt-S/navd/docs/json_rpc_api.md

   [Websockets](http://en.wikipedia.org/wiki/WebSocket)

-Websockets are the preferred transport for navd RPC and are used by applications such as [btcwallet](https://github.com/btcsuite/btcwallet) for inter-process communication with navd.
+Websockets are the preferred transport for navd RPC and are used by applications such as [navwallet](https://github.com/aguycalled/navwallet) for inter-process communication with navd.
 The websocket connection endpoint for navd is `wss://your_ip_or_domain:8334/ws`.

 In addition to the [standard API](#Methods), an [extension API](#WSExtMethods) has been developed that is exclusive to clients using Websockets.
-In its current state, this API attempts to cover features found missing in the standard API during the development of btcwallet.
+In its current state, this API attempts to cover features found missing in the standard API during the development of navwallet.

 While the [standard API](#Methods) is stable, the [Websocket extension API](#WSExtMethods) should be considered a work in